laurentb/symfttpd/README.md

 All done!

-You should ignore all the symlinks in your version control system, but commit `config/symfttpd.conf.php` so other developers can use it if they wish to do so.
+You should ignore all the symlinks in your version control system, but commit `config/symfttpd.conf.php` so other developers can use symfttpd instantly if they wish to do so.

 ### Other typical setups